-To address the health needs of an aging population in Florida, a Florida Department of Health Ed and Ethel Moore Alzheimer’s Research grant was submitted and awarded to the Department of Epidemiology at the University of Florida.
+To address the health needs of an aging population in Florida, a Florida Department of Health Education and Ethel Moore Alzheimer’s Research grant was submitted and awarded to the University of Florida Department of Epidemiology.

 More than 9% of the US population living with Alzheimer’s disease (AD) reside in Florida; this will increase to 720,000 in 20251.
 The burden of unrecognized and untreated AD will disproportionately affect rural African American Florida community members age 60 and older.
 Members of minority groups are less likely to receive a timely AD diagnosis and treatment compared to their white counterparts even though they have a higher risk.
 Older adults from racial and ethnic minority groups are underrepresented in AD treatment and research.
 Among those in minority populations, very long pathways to care have been revealed; the median pathway to care among Whites was 1 year and 9 months while the median length to care among minority populations was 9 years and 2 months2.
 Due to the continually increasing size of the minority population in the US, increased AD burden, and inadequate care, it is important to prioritize reaching out to people in minority populations to decrease health disparities.